Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 ![figure](images/hil-MATLAB2.png)

 Step #4: Run the `genSnapshots.m` script.
-Snapshots will be generated and stored in the `Snapshots` folder.
+The script generates snapshots and stores them in the `Snapshots` folder.
 This script applies MUSIC on the batch snapshots and saves the data under the `MusicResults` folder.

 ![figure](images/hil-MATLAB5.png)

-Step #5: It is possible that some of the generated snapshots fall outside the coverage zone.
-In these cases, tune the parameters to ensure all snapshots fall within the coverage zone.
+Step #5: It is possible that some generated snapshots fall outside the coverage zone.
+In these cases, tune the parameters to make sure all snapshots fall within the coverage zone.

 ![figure](images/hil-MATLAB6.png)